FedejGon/pyCC.id/README.md

 ---

-## ✅ How to Install Locally
+## ✅ How to Install Locally from source

-In your terminal, from the outer `library_python/` folder:
+Download source, from the root directory run:

 ```bash
 pip install -e .